ptaconet/ptaconet/README.md

 - I'm a postdoc at the French Research Institute for Sustainable Development [(IRD)](https://en.ird.fr/home-page), in the unit : *Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control* [(MIVEGEC)](https://mivegec.fr/en)
 - I'm a data scientist applied to bio-ecology, currently working on the DIV-YOO project (*DIVersitY of mOsquitOes in West-Africa*)
-- I'm interested in Geospatial Data Science applied to environmental sciences (in general) and bio-ecology (in particular)
+- I'm interested in Geospatial Data Science applied to environmental sciences
 - I'm addicted to R and I like to develop open, reproducible and as-much-as-possible reusable R scripts, that I share in this repo !
-- I have expertise in Geographic Information Systems, Remote Sensing, Biostatistics, Machine learning, Spatial Relational Databases, Spatial (Meta)Data management
+- I have an interdisciplinary profile in computer and data sciences, statistical modelling, geography, remote sensing, bio-ecology and eco-epidemiology
 - I have a [PhD](https://theses.hal.science/tel-03841709) in geospatial data mining with a thematic focus on the bio-ecology of mosquitoes vectors of diseases from the University of Montpellier
 - I am a strong supporter of the Open Science movement !